The North Cape on a clear night, surrounded by blue lights with the sea in the background

 First, to get to the North Cape plateau, you can drive yourself if you feel comfortable doing that with the conditions during your visit.

-If not, guided organized tours are available year-round, as long as the road between Honnigsvåg and the North Cape is open.
+If not, organized guided tours to the North Cape are available year-round, as long as the road between Honnigsvåg and the North Cape plateau is open.

 Meet the King Crab in Skarsvåg on Magerøya Island, this impressive big creature roaming the Arctic Sea Beds